-- Act in a manner that respects the health and safety needs of themselves or others whilst in the workplace - Ensure awareness of the Soke Education Trust's policies and procedures relevant to employee wellbeing - Assist in the development of good practice and ensure that they do not, through their actions or omissions, create unnecessary work for themselves or colleagues - Treat colleagues and all other persons whom they interact with during the course of their work with consideration, respect and dignity - Consider accessing school initiatives/facilities to help manage good physical and mental health - Check complies with your school's sickness absence policy] If required, attend appointments with Occupational Health or other medical appointment/examination by a registered medical practitioner nominated by the Soke Education Trust.
+- Ensure awareness of the Soke Education Trust's policies and procedures relevant to employee wellbeing - Assist in the development of good practice and ensure that they do not, through their actions or omissions, create unnecessary work for themselves or colleagues - Treat colleagues and all other persons whom they interact with during the course of their work with consideration, respect and dignity - Consider accessing school initiatives/facilities to help manage good physical and mental health - Ensure they comply with the sickness absence policy.
+If required, attend appointments with Occupational Health or other medical appointment/examination by a registered medical practitioner nominated by the Soke Education Trust.

-4. Support Mechanisms
+Support Mechanisms